simpleviewinc/jsvalidator/README.md

 * `object` - Objects which pass `typeof "object"`
 * `indexObject` - Objects which have key values where the key names are unknown but the values match a schema such as { foo : number, bar : number, baz : number }
 * `function` - Key is a `typeof "function"`

+# Development

+`npm run docker` - To load the dev environment.
+`npm run build` - To combile the `index.min.js` for UMD.